datopian/tech.datopian.com/publish/README.md

 When adding a resource which is currently stored in dropbox/gdrive/onedrive I want to pull the bytes directly from there so as to speed up the upload process

+### Domain Model

+The domain model here is that of the [DMS]() and we recommend visiting that page for more information.
+The key items are:

+* Project
+* Dataset
+* Resource

+[DMS]: /dms/

-### Remarks
+### Principles

-Most ordinary data users don't distinguish resources and datasets in their everyday use.
+* Most ordinary data users don't distinguish resources and datasets in their everyday use.
 They also prefer a single (denormalized) view onto their data.

-Normalization is not normal for users (it is a convenience, economisation and consistency device)
+* Normalization is not normal for users (it is a convenience, economisation and consistency device)

-And in any case most of us start from files not datasets (even if datasets evolve later).
+* And in any case most of us start from files not datasets (even if datasets evolve later).
+* Minimize the information the user has to provide to get going.
+For example, does a user *have* to provide a license to start with?
+If that is not absolutely required leave this item for later.
+* Automate where you can but only where you can guess reliably.
+If you do guess, give the user ability to modify.
+Otherwise, magic often turns into mud.
+For example, if we are guessing file types let the user check and correct this.

-### Flows
+## Flows

 * Publish flows are highly custom: different platforms have different needs
 * At the same time there are core workflows that most people will use (and customize)
 * The flows shown here are therefore illustrative and inspirational rather than definitive

-The 30,000 foot view:
+### The 30,000 foot view

 ```mermaid
 graph TD